ManiacUrgency42/csha-ai-agent/README.md

 #### 2.1.2 Similarity Comparison Method

 To retrieve the most relevant documents from Pinecone VDB we use semantic similarity, measuring how closely related two data points are in meaning or context.
-There are many semantic similarity metrics including cosine similarity and Euclidean distance.
+There are many semantic similarity metrics including **cosine similarity** and **Euclidean distance**.
 This script uses cosine similarity because it is not affected by the magnitude of the vectors (which can represent the text length or word frequency).

 ![Cosine and Euclidean Metrics](https://github.com/ManiacUrgency42/csha-ai-agent/blob/main/assets/images/cosine_and_euclidean_metrics.png)